 - Applicants may come from any academic institution or research lab, both nationally and internationally.

 - Applicants must have received a doctoral degree in astronomy, physics, earth and planetary sciences, chemistry, mathematics, engineering, or a related discipline.
-Doctoral degrees must be awarded after January 1, 2023 and before December 31, 2025.
+Doctoral degrees must be awarded after January 1, 2024 and before December 31, 2026.
+Exceptions for family/personal or other reasons may be granted in certain circumstances.
+To request an exception, please email science@hsfoundation.org.

 Research Opportunities at Northwestern

 Northwestern University is home to a broad range of Solar System and exoplanet science in both theory and observation.
-Fellows have the opportunity to collaborate with faculty including Daniel Lecoanet (astrophysical and geophysical fluid dynamics), Yoram Lithwick (planet formation and dynamics), Elvira Mulyukova (dynamics of rocky planets and icy satellites), Giles Novak (formation of stars and planets; instrumentation), Maggie Osburn (geobiology and astrobiology), Fred Rasio (dynamics and planet formation), Mel Ulmer (deformable mirror technology and exoplanet imaging), Suzan van der Lee (planetary interiors), and Jason Wang (exoplanet imaging and instrumentation).
+Fellows have the opportunity to collaborate faculty including Daniel Lecoanet (astrophysical and geophysical fluid dynamics), Yoram Lithwick (planet formation and dynamics), Elvira Mulyukova (dynamics of rocky planets and icy satellites), Giles Novak (formation of stars and planets; instrumentation), Maggie Osburn (geobiology and astrobiology), Fred Rasio (dynamics and planet formation), Mel Ulmer (deformable mirror technology and exoplanet imaging), Suzan van der Lee (planetary interiors), and Jason Wang (exoplanet imaging and instrumentation).
 Fellows at Northwestern can be based either out of or affiliated with the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA) which connects all researchers in the area of planetary astronomy.
 Fellows can be lead investigators for telescope time through CIERA, which includes both Keck and MMT observatories.
 CIERA also provides access to high performance computing clusters.
-Fellows have the opportunity to mentor students through the REU, REACH, and Illinois Space Grant programs, take professional development workshops such as RCTP and mentorship training, advance diversity, equity, and inclusion efforts through JEDI and NU-Geopaths, and lead outreach efforts in the greater Chicagoland area.
+Fellows have the opportunity to mentor students from a variety of backgrounds through the REU, REACH, and Illinois Space Grant programs, take professional development workshops such as RCTP and mentorship training, and lead outreach efforts with communities in the greater Chicagoland area.

 If you have any questions about Northwestern-specific aspects of the fellowship, please contact CIERA Professor Jason Wang.